 There will be assigned reading materials, articles, case studies, and discussion questions posted on Sakai.
 HOMEWORK Based on lessons, readings, and discussion questions you will have various homework assignments.
 All assignments and due dates will be posted on Sakai.
-Submit all work on Sakai before the posted deadline; i.e., before the start of the class for which it is due.
+Submit all work on Sakai before the posted deadline.
 Late assignments will not be accepted.
-TEAM PROJECTS, INDIVIDUAL PRESENTATION, AND FINAL ASSIGNMENT Just like in an advertising agency, you will work in teams to develop three advertising campaign presentations for your assigned brand.
-I will allow some class time for teams to meet and work on the campaign projects.
+TEAM CAMPAIGN PROJECTS INDIVIDUAL PRESENTATION FINAL ASSIGNMENT Just like in an advertising agency, you will work in teams to develop three advertising campaign presentations for your assigned brand.
+I will allow some class time for teams to meet and work on the team campaign projects.
 Each team member is expected to contribute equally to the campaign projects in terms of time, effort, collaboration, and work quality.
 Each student will also give an individual case-study presentation based on an existing advertising campaign.
 You will also work individually on a final written assignment.
 Details will be announced in class and posted on Sakai.
 ATTENDANCE & PARTICIPATION In great part, what you will learn from this class is the result of participating in class discussions, case studies, presentations, and collaborative work with your agency team.
 Your attendance is crucial.
 Missed classes (unexcused absences) will hurt you, your agency partners, and your participation score, and will lower your course grade.
 If you have to miss a class due to a legitimate excuse, such as an illness or family emergency, it's your responsibility to contact me as soon as possible.
 Completing any missed work will be discussed at that time.
-GRADING Grading will emphasize homework, contributions to team projects, individual presentations, attendance, and class participation.
+GRADING Grading will emphasize homework, team projects, individual presentations, attendance, and class participation.
 Grading scale: